gibbz00/evolve/README.md

 The setup script can be seen as having two stages: tui and gui.
 The gui version builds upon the tui verison.
-Meaning that, all packages listed in packages.tui will be included the gui system. setup.sh will internally source setup.tui.sh no matter what, and then source setup.gui.sh if the variable GUI is set to `true` in evolve.conf.
+Meaning that, all packages listed in packages.tui will be included the gui system. setup.sh will internally source setup.tui.sh no matter what, and then source setup.gui.sh if the variable GUI is set to `true` in evolve.env.

 ## Supported System Environments